 Compensatory notice pay.
 One week's pay after one calendar month's service, and then one week's pay per year of service up to a maximum of twelve weeks.

 Any further holiday pay and wages owed will be billed as 'preferential debt'.
-This means they'll be paid before other debts if there's enough money when the eventual assets of your employer are totted up and divided out.
+This means they'll be paid before other debts if - and only if - there's enough money when the eventual assets of your employer are totted up and divided out.